 “African countries,” he continued, “are promoting ICT with the conviction that it will transform their economies.
 For this to happen, however, the people of this country, and indeed elsewhere in Africa, must seize and make use of the ICT era, instead of the other way around.”
 Eric murmured something but Mr Mvui didn’t get what he said.
 When he looked at Rita, however, Mr Mvui saw someone at a loss………….

-This story helps learners become a pillar to their country’s efforts to use the information and knowledge era for development.
 To equip secondary schools in your country with this book, contact us here.

 Book 4